Matt-F-95/cli/docs/members.md

 ## `heroku members:set EMAIL`

-sets a members role in an organization or a team
+sets a members role in a team

 ```
 USAGE